 An AbortSignal can optionally be passed to control when the connection is forcefully closed.

-options: AbortOptionsGiven the current node configuration, returns a promise of true
+Optionaloptions: AbortOptionsGiven the current node configuration, returns a promise of true or

 This means a relevant transport is configured, and the connection gater would not block the dial attempt.